 While the island isn’t huge, having your own wheels really does help make your day so much better.

-You have three options – Bring your vehicle over on the barge (expensive, not really worth it for one day unless you have a few people in the car to split the cost with), rent a car or scooter, or use public transport.
+You have three options – Bring your vehicle over on the barge (expensive, not really worth it for one day unless you have a few people in the car to split the cost with), rent a car, scooter or e-bike, or use public transport.

 If you are on foot you’re going to be pretty restricted with where you can go.
 You’ll only see a small amount of the island, and most people who just walk around Nelly Bay end up leaving saying they don’t understand the hype of Maggie.

-Trust us – at the very least, take the bus or rent a scooter.
+Trust us – at the very least, take the bus if you’re on a budget, or rent an e-bike.

 For more information check out our detailed guide on getting around Magnetic Island.